 You will need to know what you want to accomplish with specificity.
 In other words, say “make $100,000 in 12 months” instead of “make more money”.
 Be as specific as possible.
 In addition, write down the specific reasons, purpose or benefits of achieving the goal.

 If your goal is not measurable, it is not possible to know if you are making progress or not.
-Measuring your goal helps you stay on track and knowing if you are pushing hard enough.
+Measuring your goal helps you stay on track and know if you are pushing hard enough.
 It also increases motivation by breaking your goals into smaller goals and achieving them.

 Relevant (or realistic)